Firefighters joined in Sunday at the 23rd annual Tunnel to...

 A wave of West Point cadets — about 1,500 of them according to one plebe — ran the race clad in shorts and black T-shirts with "Duty, Honor, Country" on the front.

-Felipe Vasquez, 42, and his son, Gabriel, 14, came all the way from McAllen, Texas, to run.
+Felipe Vasquez, 42, and his son, Gabriel, 14, came from McAllen, Texas, to run.
 Vasquez is a Marine Corps vet who fought in Iraq.
 Father and son participated as members of Team Semper Fi.
 Gabriel finished first in his "corral," well ahead of the others; his father crossed the finish line a few places behind him.

 Murphy's race partners Sunday, doctors and cancer specialists at Stony Brook, Georgios Georgakis and Julie Anne Gimmell, finished with their patient.
 The three said they planned to race again together.